Cash or Card? The Impact of Pandemic

 COVID-19 has become a catalyst for the introduction of digital services for the whole world.
-The payments industry has undergone important changes also.
-Social isolation and recommendations to limit the use of cash led to the rapid development of electronic payment technology.
+The payments industry has undergone important changes also—social isolation and recommendations to limit cash use led to the rapid development of electronic payment technology.

-In Lithuania, every fourth resident prefers non-cash payment, according to a study by the Bank of Lithuania.
+According to a study by the Bank of Lithuania, every fourth resident prefers non-cash payment in Lithuania.
 In 2020, 7 percent of respondents said they did not receive or use cash at all.

 The use of cash declines in many countries.
 The e-commerce boom sharps this trend.
 Proof of this is the 57 percent growth in operating profit for the e-commerce platform Amazon last year.